Navy: Naval infantry

-22nd Marine Expeditionary Unit conducting a beach landing exercise.
+US 22nd Marine Expeditionary Unit conducting a beach landing exercise.

 Naval infantry, commonly known as marines, are a category of infantry that form part of a state's naval forces and perform roles on land and at sea, including amphibious operations, as well as other, naval roles.
 They also perform other tasks, including land warfare, separate from naval operations.

 During the era of the Roman Empire, naval forces included marine legionaries for maritime boarding actions.
 These were troops primarily trained in land warfare, and did not need to be skilled at handling a ship.
 Much later during the age of sail, a component of marines served a similar role, being ship-borne soldiers who were used either during boarding actions, as sharp-shooters, or in raids along shorelines.

 The Spanish Infantería de Marina was formed in 1537, making it the oldest, current marine force in the world.
 The British Royal Marines combine being both a ship-based force and also being specially trained in commando frogman-style operations and tactics, operating in some cases separately from the rest of the Royal Navy.
 The Royal Marines also have their own special forces unit.

 In the majority of countries, the marine force is an integral part of the navy but there are variations such as the French Troupes de marine, which is actually part of the French Army.
 The United States Marine Corps is a separate armed service within the United States Department of the Navy, with its own leadership structure.